envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 #### C4

-What is a cron job?
+Q: What is a cron job?
-It is an extremely useful tool which is used to implement any repetitive task automatically.
+A: It is an extremely useful tool which is used to implement any repetitive task automatically.

-What is web scraping?
+Q: What is web scraping?
-It is a technique used by software programs to extract information from websites.
+A: It is a technique used by software programs to extract information from websites.

 ### 10. Frontend and Backend